scottpersinger/M5/README.md

 Getting Started
 ===============
-1. Prequesities
+Step 1.
+Prequesities

 * Python
 * Google Chrome web browser

-2. Install M5 from git
+Step 2.
+Install M5 from git

     git clone ...
     or download a tarbar...
     cd m5
     sudo python install.py

-3. Create your first M5 app
+Step 3.
+Create your first M5 app
     m5 create /path/to/new/<application name>
     cd /path/to/new/<application name>
     m5 server -launchsim

-4. Have a look around
+Step 4.
+Have a look around

 Look at the app.html file generated in your new directory.
 It contains a working template for a new application.
 This application has a nav bar, a settings page, and shows a simple